alvr-org/Monado-ALVR/doc/changes/misc_features/mr.2292.md

-t/libmonado: Add a function for getting a device's battery status information.
+libmonado: Add a function for getting a device's battery status information.